microsoft/GSL/docs/headers.md

 void operator=(final_action&&)      = delete;
 ```

 Move construction is allowed.
 Copy construction is deleted.
-Copy and move assignment are also explicitely deleted.
+Copy and move assignment are also explicitly deleted.

 #### <a name="H-util-finally" />Non-member functions
 ```cpp